-The accolade of being the longest serving Freemason in the English Constitution merits special consideration as the Brother concerned would have to be very advanced in years.
+The accolade of being the longest current subscribing Freemason in the English Constitution, as at 1st April 2021, merits special consideration, as the Brother concerned would have to be very advanced in years.

 This distinction belongs to W Bro Donald Robins PPrSGW who was Initiated on the 10th April 1941 into Hadley Highstone Lodge, No. 4203.

 His father, Brother George Coleridge Robins, was a member of the Lodge having become a Joiner in 1927.

 No doubt the young Donald would have seen his father head off to the Lodge on a Thursday afternoon and perhaps pondered his own possible entry into freemasonry at the appropriate time.

 80 Years of The Craft –April 10th, 2021 saw the 80th anniversary of W Bro Don, who is now in his 102nd year.